 Following critical success of 'Of Mind and Music' and 'The Road Dance,' Adams has several projects in development as writer/director and/or producer.
 The projects below include completed scripts in various stages of development.

-— Set in 1961, in the chaos that follows Fidel Castro's Revolution, parents are desperate to save their children from the daily onslaught of Communist indoctrination and an oppressive regime that threatens the Cuban way of life.
-Led by a Cuban socialite, an English female school teacher, and an American Catholic priest, a handful of ordinary men and women concoct an incredible plan that enables 14,000 children to escape to a new life in America right under the noses of Castro's secret police.
+— Based on true events — Set in 1961, in the chaos that follows Fidel Castro's Revolution, parents are desperate to save their children from the daily onslaught of Communist indoctrination and an oppressive regime that threatens the Cuban way of life.
+Led by a Cuban socialite, an English female school teacher, and an Irish Catholic priest in Miami, a handful of ordinary men and women concoct an incredible plan that enables 14,000 children to escape to a new life in America right under the noses of Castro's secret police.

 This operation would come to be known as Pedro Pan, and remains the largest exodus of unaccompanied children in the Western Hemisphere.